midnight-sway-atomic-admin/Midnight-Sway-Atomic/readme.txt

 (k) use Ctrl+D to bookmark pages; there is no URL-bar bookmark icon;

-(l) in Thunar, press Ctrl+M, click "View," and uncheck "Show File Highlight";
+(l) in Thunar, press Ctrl+M, click "View," and check "Show File Highlight";

 (m) get used to operating Firefox without right-click menus, most of which have been disabled (they are usually redundant clutter; for instance, if Ctrl+A copies highlighted text, why do you need an explicit "Copy" command in a right-click menu?);